lbryio/lbry.tech/documents/build.md

    npm run dev
    ```

+#### 2. Verify the app works

-2. Type a word into the text input and click the button to [resove](https://lbry.tech/api/sdk#resolve) it.
-This fetches a [claim](https://lbry.tech/spec#claims), which is just a way of saying that it looks up some info about it like the title, thumbnail, and file type.
+Type a word into the text input and click the button to [resove](https://lbry.tech/api/sdk#resolve) it.
+This performs a [[claim]] lookup, which retrieves metadata the title, thumbnail, and file type from the LBRY blockchain.

    Try resolving `lbry://bitconnect`.

-3. Make Your First Code Change
+   Try resolving `lbry://doitlive`.

+#### 3. Modify the code

-   Now that we have the metadata, lets [get](https://lbry.tech/api/sdk#get) the actual file!
+   Now that we have the metadata, let's [get](https://lbry.tech/api/sdk#get) the actual file!
 The code to do this is already there, just un-comment these lines in the app's [renderer/index.js](https://github.com/lbryio/electron-starter/blob/master/src/renderer/index.js) file.

    ```
     claimData.innerText = "Loading...";